 Updates made to the user's profile through OKTA will be pushed to the third party application.

 New users created in the third party application will be downloaded and turned in to new AppUser objects, for matching against existing OKTA users.

 Updates made to a user's profile in the third party application will be downloaded and applies to the profile fields stored locally in OKTA.
 If the app is the system of record for the user, changes made to core profile fields (email, first name, last name, etc) will be applied to the Okta user profile.
 If the app is NOT the system of record for the user, only changes made to app-specific fields will be applied to the local user profile.

 Groups and their members can be pushed to remote systems.
-More about using group push operations you can find here: Using Group Push.
+You can find more information about using group push operations (including Group Push enhancements) here: Using Group Push.